Wood in Marine

 Physical and mechanical properties: a hard and heavy wood with medium bending and crushing stength, low in stiffness, but very good steaming bending.

-Working Properties: White Oak machines well, nails and screws well, although preboring is advised.
-Asit reacts with orin, galvanised or copper nails rae recommended.
-Its adhesive propertiesare variable, but it stains and polishes to good finish.
+Working Properties: White Oak machines well, nails and screws well, although pre-drilling is advised.
+Acid reacts with iron, galvanized or copper nails are recommended.
+Its adhesive properties are variable, but it stains and polishes well.
 The wood dries slowly and care is needed to avoid checking.
 Due to its shrinkage, it can be susceptible to movement in performance under variable moisture conditions.

 Get a Quote